KK’S Turkey Chili

 1 green bell pepper, roughly diced

-In a skillet saute the onions, garlic (# of cloves at your discretion – but I like about 6), and bell peppers with the ground turkey and a pinch of black pepper.
-(You can salt too if you'd like but the beans, which come later, are salty and will add sufficient saltiness).
+In a skillet, sauté the onions, garlic (we like about 6 cloves), and bell peppers with the ground turkey and a pinch of black pepper.
+You can add salt if you’d like, but the beans, which come later, are salty and will add sufficient saltiness).

-Add 14 oz of water into the pot and 1 tablespoon of chili powder.
+Add 14 ounces of water into the pot and 1 tablespoon of chili powder.
 Simmer for 30 minutes.

 While the pot is simmering, rinse the beans in a colander.
 After the pot has simmered for 30 minutes, add in the beans and simmer for another 20 minutes.

-Serve immediately or wait to serve tomorrow and allow the flavors to meld.
+Serve immediately, or refrigerate and wait 24 hours to serve, allowing the flavors to meld.